 We've long considered the *chase sapphire preferred* to be one of the best cards for all travelers – beginners and experts alike.
-Scoring a big, limited-time bonus just makes that case even stronger.
+A slew of recent enhancements and a big welcome offer make the case even stronger.

 Here is what's at stake with the current bonus offer: bonus_miles_full